Advice from the Guys who Know Best – Team O’Neil Rally School!

 Here are some of the next steps you can take in your journey down this wonderful road of adventure, lessons and thrills:

 Be an Open Book

-The Rally America Rule Book that is.
+The American Rally Association rule book that is.
 Find out what you can and can’t race, what you need to do to prepare yourself, your gear and your (potential) car.

 Live and Learn

 Practice may not make perfect, but it helps!
 Again, rally cross is a great way to start learning things like reading stage notes, listening and driving.
 In addition, taking a course at a rally school could gain you years of experience while saving you a lot of car damage in the process.
-Team O’Neil Rally School offers 2, 3, and 4 day rally courses, licensing seminars (earning you 4 coefficients), co-driving classes and more.
+Team O’Neil Rally School offers 1-5 day rally courses, licensing seminars, co-driving classes and more.

 Keep in mind that car control is often an “assumed” skill until you take a course and realize how little you knew about truly staying in control at all times, in all situations.

-Apply for a Rally America competitor license.
+Apply for a American Rally Association competitor license.
 You will start out with a novice class license.
 Plan to attend the Novice School which takes place early at each rally event.
 This will be needed to graduate from the novice class.